 It’s not too difficult to recognize a pyrethroid insecticide.
 Look at the pesticide label, generally on the front of the product, and look for the list of active ingredients.
 Active ingredients usually list a chemical and a common name.
 The chemical name is generally long and contains a mixture of terms, parentheses and numbers that describe the actual molecular structure.
 The common name is a shorter name that is assigned to the pesticide, because chemical names are too long and complicated even for chemists to remember.
 The common name may or may not be part of the pesticide’s trade name–which is the big name you first see when you look at a product on the shelf, or hear in advertisements.

-Pyrethroid common names always end in either -thrin or -ate.
+Pyrethroid common names almost always end in either -thrin or -ate.
 Examples include allethrin, resmethrin, permethrin, cyfluthrin or esfenvalerate.
 Notice the common suffixes -thrin and -ate?
 The only tricky thing to remember is that the common name pyrethrins (note the plural form) still refers to the original plant-derived mixture from the chysanthemum flowers.
 Many organic gardeners accept the use of pyrethrins on their crops because this product is organically derived, but there is nothing natural about pyrethroid insecticides.
 If you wish to garden organically, don’t confuse pyrethroids with pyrethins (or the older term, pyrethrum).

 History of Pyrethroids